LumaxTechnologies/BQ-Features/bq_studio_demos/docs/use_cases/03-explore-data-queries-and-ai.md

 ### 5. Use the finance notebook

-- Upload and open `bq_studio_demos/notebooks/finance_analytics_demo.ipynb` (e.g. via **Explorer** → **Notebooks** → **Upload to Notebooks**).
+- Upload and open `bq_studio_demos/notebooks/finance_analytics_demo.ipynb` (or use `bqdemo upload-to-studio`).
 Set the project and dataset in the first cells, then run: load tables → time series and returns → PnL bar chart.
 See [notebooks.md](../features/1-studio/notebooks.md).

 ## What you get

 - Familiarity with the demo schema and content.
 - Saved queries and/or a notebook for reuse.
 - Experience with Gemini and the data canvas for exploration.

-## No-code / AI alternatives (BI analysts and non-developers)

-This use case is already well suited to no-code and AI-assisted workflows:

-- **Data canvas (no SQL required):** Use **Create new** → **Data canvas**.
-Add a **Search** node and describe the data you need in natural language (e.g. “portfolio holdings and daily prices”).
-Add a **SQL** node and type what you want in plain language (e.g. “Join them and show market value by date”).
-Add a **Visualization** node and describe the chart (e.g. “Line chart of market value over time”).
-You never have to write SQL; Gemini generates it from your prompts.
-- **Gemini in the query editor:** If you prefer a single query view, open the **SQL query** editor and use the **Gemini** assist.
-Ask “List tables in bq_studio_demo” or “Daily returns by symbol from daily_prices” and run the generated SQL.
-Iterate by asking for filters, rounding, or new columns.
-Ideal for BI analysts who want to explore without learning GoogleSQL.
-- **Saved queries and notebooks:** Once you have a result you like, **Save** it as a saved query or in a notebook.
-Share it via the repo (Code Viewer / Code Editor) so teammates can run or adapt it.
-No Git or CLI needed for basic sharing.

-For non-developers, the data canvas plus Gemini covers most exploration and ad-hoc reporting; use saved queries when you need to reuse the same analysis.

 ## Next